Emails tie top Trump exec Allen Weisselberg to yet another Trump scandal

 This happened on April 19, the day after the PIC filed its financial report with the Federal Election Commission and revealed that it had raised $107 million.
 This was a whopping figure, twice what Barack Obama had collected for his first inauguration.
 And the money had poured into the PIC from numerous wealthy and corporate donors who had kicked in seven-figure contributions, spurring concerns about influence-peddling.
 Additionally, the FEC report did not state how this flood of money had been spent.
 (The PIC was not required to list its expenditures.)
 As the Associated Press the next day noted, “That leaves a bit of a mystery: What the $107 million was spent for and how much was left over—the excess, if any, to go to charity.
 It also raises a new round of questions about the influence of money in politics, this time for a president who promised to ‘drain the swamp’ of Washington.”

-A legal filing submitted by Racine in mid-May in his case against the Trump Organization and the PIC included emails that show how the PIC reached out to Weisselberg on the afternoon of April 19, as news reports about the PIC’s finances were exploding.
+A legal filing submitted by Racine in May 2020 in his case against the Trump Organization and the PIC included emails that show how the PIC reached out to Weisselberg on the afternoon of April 19, as news reports about the PIC’s finances were exploding.

 Rick Gates, who was the PIC’s deputy chair (and who later pleaded guilty to charges stemming from special counsel Robert Mueller’s Trump-Russia investigation), emailed Douglas Ammerman, the committee’s treasurer, “I would like to introduce you to Allen Weisselberg who is with the Trump Organization and was an enormous help to us on the campaign.
 Please reach out to Allen and walk him through the auditing process for the PIC and the activities that were conducted through the project.”
 Weisselberg and Tom Barrack, the billionaire investor and Trump pal who chaired the inauguration committee, were cc’d on the email.